Talking to Others

-It’s not unusual for a parent or parents who has HIV not to tell their children about their status.
-They might worry about how their child will react, whether it will upset them too much and be a burden, or whether their child will tell other people about it.
+It’s not unusual for a parent or parents who have HIV not to tell their children about their status.
+This is because they might worry about how their child will react, whether it will upset them too much and be a burden, or whether their child will tell other people.

-It’s also quite usual for young people who live with HIV positive family members to find out by accident, e.g. through finding a hospital letter, overhearing something, or by looking up the types of medicines their parent(s)/carer is taking.
+It’s also quite usual for young people who live with a HIV positive family members to find out by accident, e.g. through finding a hospital letter, overhearing something, or by looking up the types of medicines their parent(s)/carer is taking.

 If you found out in this way, without being told directly, you may have felt, or may still feel scared, confused or angry.
 This is a perfectly normal reaction to the situation.
 It can be very difficult to work out why some important information was kept from you by your close family.
 Unfortunately HIV is something which a lot of people can feel scared about, and even though your family member may have really wanted to tell you they have HIV, they may have been scared of what your reaction would be to finding out.

 In this section you can find out more about: